Offerte aanvragen

 Macro examples

-Automate repetitive tasks: If you regularly need to perform the same sequence of key presses, you can create a macro to automate this process.
-For example, entering a long series of numbers or characters.
+Automating repetitive tasks: If you regularly need to perform the same sequence of key presses, you can create a macro to automate this process.
+For example, entering a long string of numbers or characters.

 Productivity: For business use, macros can be used to create shortcuts for frequently used actions in software programs such as word processors, spreadsheets, or graphic design software.